 Finally, the values inside the design-decision strings do not hard-code absolute values but are indirections to table entries (also illustrated in Fig. 3(a)).
 This means that, for example, in the case of the mapping dimension, the string elements do not directly hard-code the PEs (including their exact type) onto which application tasks are mapped.
 Instead, the string elements point to entries in a PEs table.
 Hence, this allows the designer to, e.g., change the type of PE or add a new type without the need to adapt any module implementation.
-Note that the choice of the representation scheme has a strong impact on the flexibility and scalability of the framework.
-And in this case, our representation scheme enables to symbolically represent a large design space, as well as guarantees that each potential solution of the design space receives a unique encoding value.
+Clearly, this makes the approach more re-usable and extensible.

 The last important interface in NASA is the architectural intermediate file.
 It describes the architectural platform design of each design point in a single file and, as will be explained in more detail later, it is gradually constructed using the platform and architectural components strings.
-The architectural intermediate file is used by the Translator module to generate an architecture model of the design point in question.
+The architectural intermediate file is used by the Translator to generate an architecture model of the design point in question.
 Moreover, it is also used to check the mapping feasibility.
 Note that platforms are not fixed entities in NASA but are often also part of the exploration.
-Therefore, the Feasibility Checker module requires, e.g., connectivity information specifying which and how PEs are connected, and which SEs are shared by which PEs.
-This information is needed to detect and repair infeasible mappings, as will be explained in Section 3.3.
+Therefore, the Feasibility Checker requires, e.g., connectivity information specifying which and how PEs are connected, and which SEs are shared by which PEs.
+This information is needed to detect and repair infeasible mappings, as will be explained in Section III-C.

-3.2 Search module
+B. Search module

 This module performs the actual search through the design space, iteratively pinpointing (a set of) design points that need to be evaluated by means of system-level simulation.
-As introduced in our previous work [Jia et al. 2010], NASA applies a dimension-oriented design space co-exploration approach.
-That is, all dimensions can be explored simultaneously using a single search algorithm, or co-explored using multiple and possibly different search algorithms for the various dimensions.
-In this context, co-exploration means that, in spite of using one search algorithm per dimension, we do not perform the design space exploration as multiple independent explorations, but instead, there exists a tight connection or communication between the search algorithms as well as the results from all dimensions are simultaneously taken into account.
-That is, a design point dp can be expressed by linking k available design decision values $\{d_1, d_2, ..., d_k\}$ corresponding to each of k design space dimensions.
+As mentioned before, NASA applies a dimension-oriented design space exploration approach.
+This way, each dimension can be co-explored simultaneously using a single search algorithm, or using multiple and possibly different search algorithms for the various dimensions.
+In this context, co-exploration means that, in spite of using one search algorithm per dimension, we do not perform the system-level design space exploration as multiple independent explorations, but instead, the results from all dimensions are simultaneously taken into account.